yingliufengpeng/60-Second-Science/小说/01 the call of wild 野性的召唤/ch05 More hard work.md

     Buck was very thin, very tired and very weak, but Thornton didn't think he was going to die.
 Then both dog and man watched the sledge as it went slowly out on to the ice in the middle of the river.
 Suddenly the back of the sledge went down and the front went up into air.
-Mercedes screamed, and Charles turned and took one step back.
+Mercedes screamed, and Charles turned and took one step back(退了一步).
 Then a big piece of ice broke off, and dogs, sledge and people disappeared; there was only a big hole in the ice.